skmin-lab/unixmd/docs/source/objects/mqc/sh.rst

 - **coefficient** *(double/complex, list)* - Default: *None*

-  This argument defines the initial density matrix.
+  This argument defines the initial BO coefficients.
   The elements can be either real or complex values.
   If the argument is not given, the density matrix is initialized according to the initial running state.